-If you have been arrested for driving under the influence of alcohol or other intoxicating substances, call the attorneys at Hoffman Walker & Smith today.
+If you have been arrested for driving under the influence of alcohol or other intoxicating substances, call the attorneys at Hoffman Walker & Knauf today.
 The DUI laws in Kentucky are complex.
 You need experienced attorneys to help you navigate the criminal justice system to obtain the best possible result for you.
-The Northern Kentucky criminal defense attorneys at Hoffman Walker & Smith will help you determine whether you should prepare a defense against the charges you face or try to find an alternative method to minimize the damage that a DUI conviction could have on your employment and personal life.
+The Northern Kentucky criminal defense attorneys at Hoffman Walker & Knauf will help you determine whether you should prepare a defense against the charges you face or try to find an alternative method to minimize the damage that a DUI conviction could have on your employment and personal life.

 Why Should I Hire A Criminal Defense Attorney?